SKrotkih/YouTubeLiveVideo/README.md

 - SwiftyJSON
 - Moya

-Here the video how it works: https://youtu.be/HwYbvUU2fJo
+Here is a video how it works: https://youtu.be/HwYbvUU2fJo

 25-10-2016